adilmahmoodcs/oommaa/README.md

     sidekiq -C config/sidekiq.yml

-WARNING: This will start processing hundreds of ads.
+WARNING: This may start processing hundreds of ads.

 Token configuration is on `config/counterfind.yml`
-NOTE: make sure there's a VALID facebook token for the development environment
+NOTE: make sure there's a VALID facebook user token on the development environment.

 The sidekiq interface is at http://localhost:3000/sidekiq